 Pitta dosha is predominated by the fire and water elements.
 It is the energy of transformation and the metabolic force in our body that rules digestion.
 If there’s heat or inflammation of any kind, Pitta is present.
 The word Pitta means “that which cooks”.
 The fiery lion is representative of the Pitta-type person who is highly intelligent, passionate and friendly, but can roar when crossed.
 Its attributes are light, sharp (or penetrating), hot, slightly oily, liquid/moist, pungent and spreading.
-Pitta also rules our intelligence, our eyes, body temperature and skin coloration.
-It is seated in the small intestines, blood and eyes so an increase in Pitta qualities can result in problems in these parts of the body.
+Pitta also rules our intelligence, our eyes, body temperature, and skin coloration.
+It is seated in the small intestines, blood, and eyes so an increase in Pitta qualities can result in problems in these parts of the body.
 Foods that balance Pitta, are sweet, bitter and astringent such as fresh sweet fruits, vegetables, and grains, salads, beans, legumes, etc. Late spring/summer is Pitta Season.
-The Pitta hours of the day and night are 10:00 a.m. – 2:00 p.m. and 10:00 p.m. – 2:00 a.m.
+The Pitta hours of the day and night are from 10:00 a.m. – 2:00 p.m. and 10:00 p.m. – 2:00 a.m.
 Pitta is elevated during these times and should be pacified by staying cool, eating your main meal around noon and getting to bed before 10:00 p.m.
 Just these three things can revolutionize the health of an unbalanced Pitta individual.

 Characteristics of Pitta Dosha types:

 - Highly organized and self-confident

 - Good public speakers, leaders, politicians, teachers, writers